This profile is part of a chronological series, which should be read in order. The series goes :

 - The heist wasn’t done as a contract as the NYPD thought.
 The Owl was stealing some research to exchange against advanced devices he wanted.
 This is much more in-line with his normal M.O..

-- Also, replace the knife the Owl slashes Knightress with with the claws, but that’s venial.
+- Also, replace the knife the Owl slashes Knightress with with his claws, but that’s venial.

 Birds and reptiles